 Color Explorer –

 A complete online application for creating, browsing, editing, analyzing and saving color palettes.
-I can’t believe this is free.
+I can’t believe this free.

 Palette Grabber –